-Note 13.
-Fair Value Measurements
+11. Fair Value Measurements

 Fair Value on a Recurring Basis

 The Company follows the guidance in ASC 820 for its financial assets and liabilities that are re-measured and reported at fair value at each reporting period, and non-financial assets and liabilities that are re-measured and reported at fair value at least annually.
 The estimated fair value of the money market account represents a Level 1 measurement.
 The estimated fair value of the warrant liabilities and convertible note payable represent Level 3 measurements.
-The following table presents information about the Company’s assets and liabilities that are measured at fair value on a recurring basis at December 31, 2025 and 2024, and indicates the fair value hierarchy of the valuation inputs the Company utilized to determine such fair value (in thousands):
+The following table presents information about the Company’s assets and liabilities that are measured at fair value on a recurring basis at the years ended December 31, 2024 and 2023, and indicates the fair value hierarchy of the valuation inputs the Company utilized to determine such fair value (in thousands):

 Description